The Evolution of Stores

 Store (noun): a business establishment where usually diversified goods are kept for retail sale

-One of the biggest catalysts for this evolved definition has been the growing demand and use of alternate fulfillment methods like BOPIS, curbside pick-up, ship-to-store, and digital return-to-store.
-A recent eMarketer report predicts US buyers will spend $95.87 billion via click and collect in 2022, a 19.4% increase year over year1.
+One of the biggest catalysts driving this evolution is the increasing demand for and use of alternate fulfillment methods like BOPIS (Buy Online, Pick Up In-Store), curbside pick-up, ship-to-store, and digital return-to-store.
+In fact, a recent eMarketer report predicts US buyers will spend $95.87 billion via click and collect in 2022, a 19.4% increase year over year1.
 Target shared that more than 95 percent of their second quarter sales in 2022 were fulfilled by its stores2.
 How retailers successfully utilize the store as a fulfillment channel is no longer an option—it’s mandatory.
-We believe one of the first places retailers must address is their Back of House (BOH).
-The space that we affectionately refer to as the heartbeat of the store is often treated as an afterthought by many brands.
-We encourage brands to Think Outside the Box in this POV that dives into the recommendations on how to start treating your BOH like selling space and a key contributor to your dollars per square footage KPI.

 Building off this idea of the consumer journey and how consumers are engaging and interacting with brands, we’d be remiss to ignore one of the industry catchphrases that lit up this past year—Immersive Retail.
 Catalog this one with equally overused phrases like “experiential” and “phygital” and “omni-channel”.
-But truly Immersive Retail is something to explore and delight in.
+However, truly immersive retail is something to explore and delight in.
 Something that might ignite passion and emotion and pique your interest in new ways.
-It’s a feeling, an overwhelming moment of awe that shopping (in a store no less) can still achieve.
+It’s a feeling, an overwhelming moment of awe that shopping (in a store, no less) can still achieve.
 Our EVP, Creative Jay Highland shares his experience with truly Immersive Retail in this Wayfind article.
 We also interviewed Jay in a WDCast episode earlier this year to talk about how to be a creative catalyst.
 Jay shares how retailers need to predict and accommodate the different need states of consumers, allowing them to bring purpose to both the space and experience (aka the store).

 We believe our role is to dig deep into the problems that brands are experiencing.
 Once we identify the issues, then we can explore actionable solutions.
 One of the best methods to start this process is to get into the store and experience it the way customers do.
 Shoppers have different expectations because certain kinds of experiences have trained them to expect more from an environment than in decades past.
 Being a creative catalyst and consultant comes with the responsibility to continually learn by immersing ourselves in stores, restaurants, and other retail spaces to understand the shopper.

 Will the definition of a store continue to evolve?
 Most definitely.
 This is only the beginning.
-While there is no silver bullet answer or solution, one thing is certain, the customer should be at the center of everything you do.
-Staying tuned into their wants and needs is the key to staying relevant and evolving your retail locations to meet the always changing demands of your customers.
+While there is no silver bullet answer or solution, one thing is certain, the customer should be at the center of everything you do.To stay relevant and evolve your retail locations, continuous adoptions to your customers’ demands is essential.
 Ready to evolve your store but not sure where to start?
+We’re here to help you navigate this evolving retail landscape.
 Reach out to us at TalkWithUs@wdpartners.com to learn about our passion for creating meaningful customer experiences for the brands we partner with.

 Subscribe to Wayfind